 - Apply appropriate personal protective equipment (PPE) and follow safe electrical work practices.
-See NFPA 70E, NOM-029-STPS-2011, or CSA Z462. - This equipment must only be installed and serviced by qualified electrical personnel. - Turn off all power supplying this equipment before working on or inside equipment. - Always use a properly rated voltage sensing device to confirm power is off. - Replace all devices, doors, and covers before turning on power to this equipment.
+See NFPA 70E, NOM-029-STPS, CSA Z462, or local equivalent. - This equipment must only be installed and serviced by qualified electrical personnel. - Turn off all power supplying this equipment before working on or inside equipment. - · Always use a properly rated voltage sensing device to confirm power is off. - Replace all devices, doors, and covers before turning on power to this equipment.